-Anchor Academy awards grades on a per-term basis.
+Anchor Academy awards grades to students on a per-term basis.
 All grades earned by students are submitted to the sending school district.
-The sending school district utilizes the grades to determine credits and maintains the student's official transcript.
+The sending school district then utilizes the grades to determine credits that are obtained and maintains the student's official transcript.
+Anchor Academy periodically conducts credit checks with sending districts.
 Students graduating from Anchor Academy will receive a diploma from their sending school district.